Book vs Movie: We Have Always Lived in the Castle

 Time for another silent movie watchalong!
 Our film today is a classic one, the 1924 Austrian film The Hands of Orlac, directed by Robert Wiene, starring Conrad Veidt (who also starred in The Cabinet of Dr. Caligari and The Man Who Laughs, incidentally), and based on a book by Maurice Renard.
 Not only is it wonderful and properly eerie, … More Silent Movie Watchalong: The Hands of Orlac (1924)

 In the case of Anne River Siddons’s 1978 novel The House Next Door, I was actually first turned on to it through Stephen King’s nonfiction classic Danse Macabre, in which he chose it as one of his ten best “modern” horror novels (as of 1980) and devoted an entire chapter to discussing its themes.
-I’ve … More Adaptation Breakdown: The House Next Door by Anne Rivers Siddons
+I’ve … More Book vs Movie: The House Next Door by Anne Rivers Siddons